Pearlitic/pearlitic.github.io/%/stat_sources.md

 Beware of some stats not calculated in the stats window.

-"On Attack" stats aren't calculated until "on-hit", such as skill node bonus (+20% IED) on some skills, passive hyper skill that provides bonus to your active skill, and  active skill bonuses (e.g. Xenon's Snipe).
+"On Attack" stats aren't calculated until "on-hit", such as skill node bonus (+20% IED @Lv40) on some skills, passive Hyper skill that provides bonus to your active skill, and active skill 'conditional' bonuses (e.g. Xenon's Snipe).

 List of sources I can think of:
 + Gear Stat (not potential, the base stats e.g. CRA has 5% IED on the armor)